2020 Data Science & Analytics Hiring Survey Results

 - Use these strategies to tackle common data science hiring challenges – Need to prioritize your hiring needs to find the right talent?
 Want to emphasize the mission of your data team to persuade potential candidates?
 This post contains excellent advice on how to address several common challenges when hiring quantitative professionals.

 - Need to hire data engineers to round out your team? – This post shares tips on how to identify the right data engineering talent as well as how to streamline your hiring process to accelerate your time to hire.

 Looking to manage your data science or analytics career?

 Are you thinking about a career move this year?
 Here are a few posts that might be helpful:

 - Need advice on resumes, applying for jobs in a new area, or bootcamps? – Our recruiters recently hosted a career planning session covering a wide range of job search and career planning topics.
 You can view the 45-minute recording here to get all their insights, or check out this blog transcript for a quick excerpt of their tips.

 - Want some tips on how to work with recruiters? – Check out this post where our team shared some of their advice on working with recruiters during your job search.

 - Is this the year you learn more about Python? - Whether you’re just getting started or looking to improve your skillsets, check out our interview with senior data scientists at Metis to get their tips for professionals at all skill levels.

 Interested in our salary research on data scientists and predictive analytics professionals?
 Download our studies using the button below.

-I hope this information was helpful!
+Click to download our free salary reports I hope this information was helpful!
 If you’re looking to hire data science or analytics talent, or looking for new opportunities, be sure to connect with us.